windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 This can be achieved by Background runnables.

 1. Click `Add` next to the `Background runnables` label on the bottom left side.
-2. Make sure the new script is selected and choose `Deno` as the language.
+2. Make sure the new script is selected and choose `TypeScript (Deno)` as the language.
 3. Name the script `Load Issues`.
 4. Paste in the following code: